RePack then Refine: Efficient Diffusion Transformer with Vision Foundation Model: Motivation

-Latent Diffusion Models (LDMs) decouple the generative process into two stages: perceptual compression and generative modeling.
-We consider an image $x \in \mathbb{R}^{H \times W \times 3}$.
-In standard LDMs~\cite{LDM_22}, a VAE encoder compresses $x$ into a low-dimensional latent variable $z \in \mathbb{R}^{h \times w \times c}$, where the channel dimension $c$ typically ranges from 4 to 64.

-Recent trends~\cite{RAE, SVG} propose replacing the trained VAE Encoder with frozen Vision Foundation Models (VFMs).
+Latent Diffusion Models (LDMs) typically decouple the generative process into two stages: perceptual compression and generative modeling.
+Consider an image $x \in \mathbb{R}^{3 \times H \times W}$, in standard LDMs~\cite{LDM_22}, a VAE encoder compresses $x$ into a low-dimensional latent variable $z \in \mathbb{R}^{c \times h \times w }$, where the channel dimension $c$ typically ranges from 4 to 128.
+Recent trends propose replacing the trainable VAE encoder with a frozen Vision Foundation Model (VFM).
 Let $\mathcal{E}_\phi$ denote a frozen VFM encoder.
-The extracted feature $z_{raw}$ is given by:
+The extracted feature $z_{\text{raw}}$ is given by

-where $(h, w) = (H/p, W/p)$ depends on the patch size $p$, and $D$ is the embedding dimension.
+where $(h, w) = (H/p, W/p)$, $p$ is the patch size, and $D$ is the embedding dimension.
 For a standard ViT-B/16 model, $D=768$ and $p=16$.
-Calculating the total number of elements in $z_{raw}$, we observe:
+By calculating the total number of elements in $z_{\text{raw}}$, we observe an exact equivalence:

-We observe that the cardinality of the VFM feature space is equivalent to that of the pixel space, implying that VAEs based on VFMs generate an uncompressed representation.
-Although VFMs possess strong semantic extraction capabilities and have been shown to aid DiT learning, this raises a critical question: \textbf{Is such a high-dimensional space an optimal representation for diffusion training?}